Maguwo railway station

 Maguwo Station (MGW) is a Class II airport railway station located in Maguwoharjo, Depok, Sleman Regency, Special Region of Yogyakarta, Indonesia.
 The station, which is located at an altitude of +118 meters, is included in the Operational Region VI Yogyakarta.
-It is the eastern and northernmost active station in Special Region of Yogyakarta, as well as the first airport railway station in Indonesia as it is located in front of Adisutjipto International Airport.
+It is the eastern and northernmost active station in Special Region of Yogyakarta, as well as the first airport railway station in Indonesia as it is located in front of Adisutjipto Airport.
 Currently it has four railway tracks with tracks 2 and 3 being straight tracks.

 To the east of the station, before Brambanan Station, there was Kalasan Station which has been inactive since the operation of – double-track line.

 To support the double track operation on Kutoarjo–Solo Balapan route, the mechanical signaling system at the station was replaced with an electric one by PT Len Industri (Persero) which had been installed since 2013 and began operating on 1 October 2018.